-2) Use the mindfulness meditation techniques, either walking or sitting in nature.
+2) Use mindfulness meditation techniques, either walking or sitting in nature.
 So, you can learn the mindfulness technique first.
 Then take it outdoors when you have the opportunity.
 The practice of waking mindfulness has benefits even when done indoors.
 It’s as simple as that.
 It is nothing more than mindfulness meditation done in nature.

 If you can’t go outside, project your awareness using the Shamanic Journey’s creative visualization technique.

-Why do we need to learn this technique?
+Why do we need this technique?
 We have become more susceptible to illness and disease.
 For that reason, it’s become a way to boot our immune systems.
 It helps us regain a vital connection to nature, which is essential for our health and wellbeing.